 - World Sugar Research Organisation

-The Canadian Sugar Institute’s Nutrition Information Service is guided by a Scientific Advisory Council, a group of respected nutrition researchers from across Canada.
+The Canadian Sugar Institute’s Nutrition Information Centre is guided by a Scientific Advisory Council, a group of respected nutrition researchers from across Canada.

 The Scientific Advisory Council members are: